openshift-kni/baremetal-deploy/ansible-ipi-install/README.md

 to instruct the bootstrap to download the images from that web server during deployment.

-NOTE: If you set the `clusterOSImage` and `bootstrapOSImage` variables, then `cache_enabled` will automatically be set to `False`, since the combined
+NOTE: If you set the `clusterosimage` and `bootstraposimage` variables, then `cache_enabled` will automatically be set to `False`, since the combined
 presence of these values indicates that your RHCOS images are already available elsewhere.